storiedmoss153/MAE-563-Air-Prop-Project/README.md

 ./propulsion_system_design.out
 ```
 ### Mach Testing
 This code plots additional state properties for the propulsion system design to aid in conclusions drawn from the design.
-The plots created are M2 vs (M3,Me,M4), vs (p2,p3,pe), and vs (Tt3,Tte,Tt4).

 ## Running mach_testing.f90
 ```